|

 When succeeded:

-sparsebundle that records the state of the backup.
-On the
+the sparsebundle that records the state of the

-top level of the sparsebundle find a file called
+backup.
+On the top level of the sparsebundle find a

 - bbedit <the backup